caerbannogwhite/preludio/core/gandalff/README.md

 	Swap(i, j int)

 	// Append elements to the series.
+	// Value can be a single value, slice of values,
+	// a nullable value, a slice of nullable values or a series.
 	Append(v any) Series
-	// AppendRaw appends a value or a slice of values to the series.
-	AppendRaw(v any) Series
-	// Append nullable elements to the series.
-	AppendNullable(v any) Series
-	// Append a series to the series.
-	AppendSeries(other Series) Series

 	// All-data accessors.